This Lemon Chicken recipe tastes better than takeout and one is of my husband’s favorite recipes of all time!

 - Apricot preserves: Adds multidimensional fruity sweetness.

-- Lemon juice: Freshly squeezed is best in this recipe.
+- Lemon juice: Freshly squeezed is best in this recipe but you can get away with pure bottled lemon juice.

 - Soy sauce: Use reduced sodium soy sauce so you can control the amount of salt in this recipe.